Deepti Bhatnagar

-Deepti Bhatnagar (born 30 September 1967) is a former Indian actress and model who worked predominantly in Hindi films, in addition to Telugu films.
-Her first film role came in Sanjay Gupta's Ram Shastra.
-She has also appeared in the Telugu film, Pelli Sandadi, the American film, Inferno and the Bollywood film, Mann.
+Deepti Bhatnagar is a former Indian actress and model known for her work primarily in Hindi and Telugu films, along with a few appearances in other languages.
+She made her film debut in Ram Shastra (1995), directed by Sanjay Gupta.
+She gained recognition with the Telugu film Pelli Sandadi (1996), which became the second highest-grossing Telugu film of the year.
+Bhatnagar also appeared in the American film Inferno (1997) and the Hindi film Mann (1999).

 Early life

 Bhatnagar was born in Meerut, Uttar Pradesh.
 She Went to school in Delhi and attended Meerut University.
 She moved to Mumbai in 1992 to identify a good ad agency to promote her handicrafts factory in Meerut, Uttar Pradesh.

 Career

 In 1992, Bhatnagar was promoting her handicrafts in Mumbai, when she got an opportunity to sign for an ad agency to model for the Roopmilan saris' press ad and after that ad she signed 12 more campaigns.
 She had given up her interest in running the handicraft factory and entered into the professional modeling world.
-She won the Eves Weekly contest in 1990.
+She won the Eve's Weekly Miss India contest in 1990.
 Soon afterwards, she was modeling in Singapore for various international fashion shows.